KuasaSemi/aquarius-docs/docs/examples/resistor.md

 For more detailed instructions on **Steady State (DC) Sources**, click [here](../circuit-simulator/sources/steady-state.md).
 :::

+- **Save** the simulation at this point.
+The circuit will be saved in a `.sol` solution file format.

 #### 4.2.2 Run Simulation

 To run the Steady State Simulation press the blue run button<img src={useBaseUrl('img/icons/steadyStateSimulation.png')} width="20" alt="DC Voltage Source Icon" style={{ verticalAlign: 'middle', marginLeft: '4px' }} />, alternatively in the menu use `Simulation` → `Steady State`.

+*Note: If the file has not been saved yet, there will be a prompt at this point to save before the simulation can run.*

 :::tip
 For more detailed instructions on **Running a Simulations**, click [here](../circuit-simulator/basics/running-a-simulation.md).